inkVerb/Vubuntu-info/README.md

 #### Verber™ Web/Email server "cloud control" app engine for hosting
 This part of the project contains several bash scripts called "serfs" that automatically set parameters, install, control, and manage web apps from the command line.
 Each serf contains instructions within the file.
 Automating "cloud control" work on the hosting server speeds up work and reduces human error.
+- Verber™ can be installed from the separate verber repository of inkVerb on GitHub.

 ##### Features
 - Email, web app hosting, all on one, simple server.
 (Of course you can have multiple servers.)